1.0.2164 (b09c50c) https://tic80.com (C) 2017-2022

 SOUND 4 channels with configurable waveforms.

-CODE 64KB of lua, ruby, js, moon, fennel, squirrel, wren or wasm.
+CODE 64KB of lua, ruby, js, moon, fennel, scheme, squirrel, wren, wasm, janet or python.

 +-----------------------------------+